AlvisPr/Real-Time-Bus-Tracker/readme.md

 ## How to Run
 To run the Real-Time Bus Tracker on your machine:
 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.
-You can also use liveServer addon.
+You can also use liveServer extension.
 3. At first it won't work.
 Go to mapanimation.js and search for const ACCESS_TOKEN = ''.
 Provide your token from mapbox there.

 ## Roadmap of Future Improvements